Michigan Merit Curriculum resources

 Michigan Department of Education High School Graduation Requirements Resources Page

 This site offers information about the Michigan Merit Curriculum and links to many other support resources.

 Michigan Merit Curriculum High School Requirements Overview

 This document outlines the credit requirements for the Michigan Merit Curriculum.

-Parents' Guide to Michigan's High School Graduation Requirements
+NEW!
+Michigan's High School Graduation Requirement Parent Guide

 This helpful brochure is published by Michigan Department of Education.